janschlatter/feddit-matchbot/readme.md

 1. Clone the repository to your local machine.
 2. Install any required dependencies.
+3. Set up a PostgreSQL RDMBS.
+You can also use services like [neon.tech](neon.tech).
-3. Rename the `.env.example` file to `.env` and update the necessary credentials inside.
+4. Rename the `.env.example` file to `.env` and update the necessary credentials inside.
-4. Run the bot locally to start creating and updating match threads on the Lemmy platform.
+5. Run the bot locally or host it on your VM to start creating and updating match threads on the Lemmy platform.
+Simply run app.py for this and head over to 127.0.0.1:5500

 ### Lemmy Community ID